 Mr. Perronet, like those great and good men, Messrs.
-Grimshaw and Fletcher, continued steadily attached to Mr. Wesley and to the Methodists.
-He received the preachers joyfully, fitted up a room in the parsonage house for their use, and attended their ministry himself at every opportunity.
+Grimshaw and Fletcher, continued steadily attached to Mr. Wesley, and to the Methodists.
+He received the preachers joyfully, fitted up a room in the parsonage-house for their use, and attended their ministry himself at every opportunity.
 His house was one of the regular places of the Kent circuit, and so continued to the day of his death.
-All his family were members of the society, and two of his sons preachers.

-"Whoever carefully goes through this course will be a better scholar than nine in ten of the graduates at Oxford and Cambridge."
-In this great and good design he grasped at too much; and the school came in time to be confined to the sons of the preachers, and ceased, as at first, to receive boarders.
-Indeed, from the increase of the preachers' families, the school was rapidly filled, and required enlargement at different times; and finally it was necessary to establish a second school at Woodhouse Grove, in Yorkshire.
-The circumstance of the preachers being so much from nome, and removing every one or two years from their circuits, rendered an institution of this kind imperative; and, as it necessarily grew out of the system of itinerancy, it was cheerfully and liberally, though often inadequately, supported by private subscriptions, and a public annual collection throughout all the congregations.
-The most gratifying moral results have followed; and a useful and religious education has been secured to the sons of the preachers, many of whom, especially of late years, having afforded undeniable proofs of genuine conversion, and of a Divine call to public labours in the Church of Christ, have been admitted into the ministry, and are among its highest ornaments, or its brightest hopes.
-It is however to be regretted that the original plan of Mr. Wesley, to found an institution for the connection at large, which should unite the advantages of a school and a college, has not been resumed in later and more favourable times.
-Various circumstances, at that early period, militated against the success of this excellent project, which have gradually disappeared; and if in that infant state of the cause, Mr. Wesley wisely thought that Methodism should provide for all its wants, religious and educational, within itself; much more incumbent is it to do so now.
+All his school at Woodhouse Grove, in Yorkshire.
+The circumstance of the preachers being so much from home, and removing every one or two years from their circuits, rendered an institution of this kind imperative; and, as it necessarily grew out of the system of itinerancy, it was cheerfully and liberally, though often inadequately, supported by private subscriptions, and a public annual collection throughout all the congregations.
+The most gratifying moral results have followed; and a useful and religious education has been secured to the sons of the preachers, many of whom, especially of late years, having afforded undeniable proofs of genuine conversion, and of a divine call to public labours in the church of Christ, have been admitted into the ministry, and are among its highest ornaments, or its brightest hopes.
+It is however to be regretted, that the original plan of Mr. Wesley, to found an institution for the connexion at large, which should unite the advantages of a school and a college, has not been resumed in later and more favourable times.
+Various circumstances, at that early period, militated against the success of this excellent project, which have gradually disappeared; and if in that infant state of the cause, Mr. Wesley wisely thought that Methodism should provide for all its wants, religious and educational, within itself, much more incumbent is it to do so now.
 Many of the sons of our friends, for want of such a provision, have been placed in schools where their religious principles have been neglected or perverted; and too often have been taught to ridicule, or to be ashamed of, the religious profession of their fathers.